kubewarden/rfc/rfc/0023-kubewarden-stack-telemetry.md

 # Summary

 This RFC describes how the Kubewarden stack will send telemetry data about the environment in which it is running.
-The goal is not to collect information about user applications, but rather to learn more about the typical environments where Kubewarden is deployed.
+The goal isn't to collect information about user applications, but rather to learn more about typical Kubewarden deployment environments.
 This data will help guide the project's future development.

 Kubewarden stack telemetry will be enabled by default, but users will have an